Beth Hillel Temple Member Community Commitment

 The Member Community Commitment is a Great Success.

-Three years ago, the leadership of the congregation came to you, the members, with a proposal for a new approach to annual member support for Beth Hillel Temple.
+Two years ago, the leadership of the congregation came to you, the members, with a proposal for a new approach to annual member support for Beth Hillel Temple.
 Instead of outlining a set amount for dues, we told you what the Temple needed and asked each of you to be stakeholders in support of the community as a whole.
 We concluded it was time for Beth Hillel Temple to adopt a more progressive “Member Community Commitment” program.
 Past membership dues levels were communicated to each of you, and how that compared to what an apportioned cost of annual operation was.
 This information was intended to guide members to confirm the level of support they were best able to provide to our community.

 Our intent was that this cooperative process better aligned with Beth Hillel Temple’s values and reinforced our goals to be inclusive and welcoming to all regardless of financial means.
 Importantly, the system was meant to reinforce each member’s understanding of their individual role in sustaining our Jewish community and ensure Beth Hillel Temple has the funds required to sustain high quality programming and education for all ages, maintain our building, and afford our highly experienced full time Rabbi.
 The members were informed that the sustaining level of $2500 was the amount of money needed per member unit this year to meet the congregation’s total expenses.
-The amount necessary to sustain a member is now up to $2600.

 The Member Community Commitment is a success!

 Members have donated the amount budgeted for annual member support.

 New members have commented that they appreciate the low pressure approach of being given the chance to determine the level at which they will support the congregation.
 Established members have commented that this approach allows for a more positive sense of engagement with the Temple.

 It is essential that every member affirm their continued membership and stake in the congregation by completing their pledge.
 Thank you all for being a stakeholder in this congregation we all hold dear.